nook1208/english/hellow-talk/2021-02-01-voice-call.md

 This month?
 So you started it today?

-Wow, I think you're really hungry right?
+Wow, I think you're really hungry.
+Am I right?

-When I saw your profile, It didn't look fat.
+When I saw your profile picture, you didn't look fat.

 When I was a high school student, I was really fat.
-I'm over 100 kilograms.
-So I know that skipping a meal is really painful.
+I was over 100 kilograms.
+So I know that skipping a meal could be really tough.
+So It's going to work.

 How about doing home training? instead of skipping meals.

 I think it's nice.
-You did work out at home and control your eating habit.
+You are working out at home and controlling your eating habits.
 It's gonna be work.

 How can I translate "힘내세요"?